finegrain-ai/refiners/docs/concepts/chain.md

 ## Accessing and iterating

 There are also many ways to access or iterate nodes even if they are deep in the tree.
-Most of them are implemented using a powerful iterator named `walk`.
+Most of them are implemented using a powerful iterator named [`walk`][refiners.fluxion.layers.Chain.walk].
 However, most of the time, you can use simpler helpers.
 For instance, to iterate all the modules in the tree that hold weights (the `Conv2d` and the `Linear`s), we can just do:

 ```py
 for x in m.layers(fl.WeightedModule):